-Jill holds a Bachelor of Science degree in Aerospace Engineering from the University of Texas at Austin, where she was elected to their Academy of Distinguished Alumni in 2021 and also named to the Academy's Board of Directors.
+Jill holds a Bachelor of Science degree in Aerospace Engineering from the University of Texas at Austin, where she was elected to their Academy of Distinguished Alumni in 2021.

-In 2022, the global organization AeroTime Hub announced for International Women's Day that Jill was the recipient of the AeroTime Aviation Achievement Award.
+In 2022, AeroTime Hub announced for International Women's Day that Jill was the recipient of the AeroTime Aviation Achievement Award.
 That same year the National Aeronautic Association (NAA) selected Jill as the recipient of the 2022 Katharine Wright Trophy.

 Jill has been inspiring the next generation for more than 20 years through mentoring, outreach and speaking engagements.
 She has been a keynote speaker at conferences, museums, schools, and STEM outreach events across the nation.
 Her presentations educate the audience about aviation and aerospace careers and address the importance of balance in organizations regarding the presence of women.

 Mentoring is one of Jill's most important ways of inspiring the girls and women of all ages.
-In 2020, Jill hosted a mentoring panel for the International Aviation Womens Association (IAWA).
-Here is a link to the video, where you can learn from Jill, retired NASA Astronaut Nicole Stott, former Society of Women Engineers President Jonna Gerken, and Harvard/Smithsonian Center for Astrophysics Visualization Scientist Kimberly Arcand:
+In 2020, she hosted a panel on mentoring for the International Aviation Womens Association (IAWA).
+Here is a link to the recording where you can learn from Jill, retired NASA Astronaut Nicole Stott, former Society of Women Engineers President Jonna Gerken, and Harvard/Smithsonian Center for Astrophysics Visualization Scientist Kimberly Arcand: